yasashviagarwal01-coder/OIBSIP_Data_Analytics/README.md

 # Oasis Infobyte Data Analytics Internship

+## Submitted By
+**Yasashvi Agarwal**

+## Domain
+**Data Analytics**

+## About
-This repository contains the projects completed during my **Data Analytics Internship** at **Oasis Infobyte**.
+This repository contains the projects completed during the Oasis Infobyte Data Analytics Internship.
+The projects demonstrate skills in Exploratory Data Analysis (EDA), Customer Segmentation, and Sales Prediction using Machine Learning.

-## 👨‍💻 Intern Details

-- **Name:** Yashasvi Agarwal
-- **Domain:** Data Analytics
-- **Organization:** Oasis Infobyte

-## 📂 Projects
+## Tasks Completed

-### Task 1: Exploratory Data Analysis (EDA) on Retail Sales Data
+### Task 1: Exploratory Data Analysis (EDA) on Retail Sales
 - Performed data cleaning and preprocessing.
-- Conducted exploratory data analysis using Python.
+- Conducted exploratory data analysis using visualizations.
-- Visualized sales trends and generated business insights.
+- Identified trends and patterns in retail sales.

 ### Task 2: Customer Segmentation using K-Means Clustering
-- Segmented customers based on Annual Income and Spending Score.
+- Applied the K-Means clustering algorithm.
-- Determined the optimal number of clusters using the Elbow Method.
+- Used the Elbow Method to determine the optimal number of clusters.
-- Visualized customer groups for business decision-making.
+- Visualized customer segments based on Annual Income and Spending Score.

+### Task 3: Sales Prediction using Linear Regression
+- Built a Linear Regression model to predict sales.
+- Evaluated model performance using MAE, MSE, RMSE, and R² Score.
+- Analyzed the relationship between advertising expenditure and sales.

-## 🛠️ Tools & Technologies
+## Tools & Libraries Used
 - Python
 - Google Colab
 - Pandas